 Reproduction

 The start of the abalone breeding season and how long it lasts depend on the species and are also directly tied to the habitat’s environmental parameters, which are often highly associated with water temperature.
 A single Abalone release of eggs or sperm typically causes a large number of surrounding gravid animals to spawn.
-In the open water, the eggs are fertilized.
+In the open water, the eggs are fertilized and hatch into larvae.

 Through the second respiratory hole, the gametes are discharged into the saltwater.
 The female egg-laying process is represented by blue smoke and male ejaculation by a streak of gray smoke.
 In the first few years of reproduction, young abalone lay a few thousand eggs, but as they get older and bigger, they lay millions of eggs.
 At one moment, an 8-inch abalone may release 11 million eggs.